Flotomate/product_docs/source/installation-guide/upgrade-guide/agent-upgrade-guide.rst

 .. note:: You would require a Deployment Policy.
 Learn how to create a :doc:`Deployment Policy <sp-setting-up-a-deployment-policy>`.

 - We will publish our Deployment Request of our Package.
 Select all computers where you want to deploy.
 View below image for reference.

+.. note:: While selecting the package, make sure to set the **User** as **Current User**.
+..note:: Related topic: :ref:`adding-a-package-deployment-request`.

 .. _aup-6: